fuse-box/fuse-box/docs/quantum.md

 Impressive, right?

-It doesn't mean that the original FuseBox API is bad, it's just Quantum serves a different purpose and targets for those who desire a minimal friction in the code and don't use FuseBox dynamic modules (however we will support the latter very soon with Quantum)
+It doesn't mean that the original FuseBox API is bad, it's just that Quantum serves a different purpose and targets for those who desire a minimal friction in the code and don't use FuseBox dynamic modules (however we will support the latter very soon with Quantum)

 ## Tree shaking